 Ref Findings from Lines of Enquiry Risk Recommendation Action Whom/When 6.12 Fit for purpose and transparent Estate Management Procedures are not defined, approved and published - Conflict of Interest Declarations need strengthening There was one complaint regarding conflicts of interest declarations that are not requested or logged as part of the County Farms interview letting process.
 There is nothing on the re-letting file in relation to conflicts of interest declarations.
 Conflict of interest is also not mentioned in the County Farms Management Policy.
-This policy is yet to be formally amended and approved.
-Lack of declaration of conflict of interest may create the impression that the Council's selection process could be compromised.
+This policy is yet to be formally amended and Lack of declaration of conflict of interest may create the impression that the Council's selection process could be compromised.
 The Council could be open to accusations of impropriety or conflict of interest.
 Fit for purpose and transparent Estate Management Procedures are defined, approved and published.
 Agreed.
 Head of Property (Interim) 31 August 2016

-Ref Findings from Lines of Enquiry Risk Recommendation Action Whom/When 6.13 Fit for purpose and transparent Estate Management Procedures are not defined, approved and published - Multiple Farm Holdings controls need strengthening There was one complaint about this topic.
+Ref Findings from Lines of Enquiry Risk Recommendation Action Whom/When approved.
+6.13 Fit for purpose and transparent Estate Management Procedures are not defined, approved and published - Multiple Farm Holdings controls need strengthening There was one complaint about this topic.
 There appears to be inconsistency in the policy for multiple holdings.
 Without transparency and appropriate management of multiple tenant holdings for farms Fit for purpose and transparent Estate Management Procedures are Agreed.
 County Ffarms has engaged LGSS who can provide Head of Property (Interim) Confusion arose when a tenant was allegedly told that they could not hold more than one County farm, so they refused a farm they had been successful at interview for.
 In the recent Western Lettings four farms were passed to one existing tenant.
-Applications are not scrutinised on the basis of multiple holdings and that may have contributed to the perception that the process was unfair or that tenants had been favoured. the Council could be open to accusations of impropriety or conflict of interest defined, approved and published. this advice.
+Applications are not scrutinised on the Council could be open to accusations of impropriety or conflict of interest defined, approved and published. this advice.
 31 August 2016